 Enter your postcode to find your nearest bureau on the Citizens Advice Scotland website.
 Check the details of your bureau to find out if they give advice in person, by phone, email or webchat.

-See what to bring to your Citizens Advice Bureau to check what information you should have to hand.
+See what to bring to your Citizens Advice Bureau to check what information you should have available.

 Tell the bureau about any language or access requirements you have and they will do their best to accommodate them.

-A BSL user can video call an interpreter at ContactSCOTLAND directly, who will then speak to the bureau adviser, and act as an intermediary for the deaf person.
+You can call an interpreter at ContactSCOTLAND directly, who will then speak to the bureau adviser, and act as an intermediary for you.

 More information about how the Video Relay Interpreting Service works can be found on the Contact SCOTLAND-BSL website.

 Citizens Advice Scotland supports advice on some specialist topics.
-Find out how to get advice on a dedicated topic below.
+Find out how to get advice on:

-You can get specialist advice about issues like housing, benefits and debt from the Armed Services Advice Project (ASAP) if you're:
+Get advice from the Armed Services Advice Project (ASAP) if you are:

-- serving in the Armed Forces, Regular or Reserve
+- serving or a veteran - in the Armed Forces, Regular or Reserve

 - a member of the Merchant Navy who served in a commercial vessel in support of legally defined UK military operations